 - Rental Income – income from renting your properties

 Identify your spending

 Third, you have to identify your total spending.
-Do you spend most of your money on food, and shopping?
-You have to identify and list your spending on a piece of paper.
-In this way, you will be able to identify where you spend your income the most.
+Do you spend most of your money on food, clothing or shopping?
+You have to identify and list your spending.
+Why?
+In this way, you will be able to identify how your money is being spent.

-You have to know where you spend your money because if you don’t, you will end up living from paycheck to paycheck which is extremely I don’t recommend.
+You have to know where you spend your money because if you don’t, you will end up living from paycheck to paycheck.

 Identify monthly expenses

-The fourth step you have to think is your monthly expenses.
+The fourth step you have to think of is your monthly expenses.
 This includes your grocery, house bills, insurance, rent, and so on.
-List your expenses on a piece of paper together with your spending.
+List your expenses together with your spending.

 Check your existing debts

 Here comes the depressing part.
 This are your debts.
 This may include your student loan, credit cards, mortgage, house loan, car loan and whatever loan you have.

 After completing the steps mentioned above, let’s now assess your financial situation.